Report a matter to Planning Enforcement

 Making an enquiry

-If you feel a breach has occurred and would like the enforcement team to investigate, please complete the e-form below or download and submit the 'Enforcement complaint form' in the sidebar.
+If you feel a breach has occurred and would like the enforcement team to investigate, please complete the form at the bottom of this page and email it to email@example.com.

 In your complaint please include as much of the following as possible:

-- Your personal details are required so the team can inform you of the outcome and request any further information from you as necessary.
-You're submission about alleged breaches will be treated as confidential within the council as so far is possible.
+- your personal details are required so the team can inform you of the outcome and request any further information from you as necessary.
+Your submission about alleged breaches will be treated as confidential within the council as so far is possible

 Formal enforcement action can be a lengthy process.
 In the event that we do issue a formal notice, the person responsible is given time to comply.
 They can also appeal to the Planning Inspectorate who can suspend the action.
 If the appeal is upheld, further time is allowed for compliance.